jambonz/jambonz-docs/docs/jambones.md

   }
 ]
 ```
 The say, play, gather, listen, and transcribe verbs all support the "earlyMedia" property.

 The dial verb supports a similar feature of not answering the inbound call unless/until the dialed call is answered via the "answerOnBridge" property.

-## Speech
-The platform makes use of text-to-speech as well as real-time speech recognition.
-Currently, only google is supported for both text to speech and speech to text.
-Other speech vendors will be supported in the future.

-A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambones feature servers to enable tts and speech recognition.

 # Supported Verbs
 Each of the supported verbs are described below.